Experiences

 Seki Swordsmith Museum (example)

 Navigate the delicious, diverse and delightful world of Japanese cuisine in this fun-filled hands-on cooking class, with popular Flying Chef Shuji Ozeki as your trusty guide, accompanying you at every step with his remarkable culinary skills, warmth, and humor.
-Learn of "ichiju sansai" (one bowl of soup and three dishes) - the basics of Japanese cooking through recipes in English.
+Learn about the traditional Japanese meal structure, "ichiju sansai" (one bowl of soup and three dishes), and the basics of Japanese cooking through recipes in English.
 Then, dive right into preparing delectable dishes made from a variety of bountiful, seasonal Gifu ingredients.
 After your cooking lesson, stop by Seki Terrace, a store showcasing an astonishing variety of items of superb quality made in Seki, one of the world's three major cutlery production areas - from kitchen knives, to scissors, nail clippers, razors, and much more.
 A sharp knife of superior quality is a key to enhancing the flavor and texture of your food, so why not look for one to buy here, or learn to sharpen knives the traditional way through a hands-on lessons?

 For the PM course, your visit to Seki Terrace will be before your cooking class.